AnkanRoychowdhury/RestApi/README.md

 # Build a REST API with Node, Express MongoDB & Postman!

-we will be creating a simple API that would allow people Create, Read, Update, Delete Ideas.
+We will be creating a simple API that would allow people Create, Read, Update, Delete Ideas.
 We will do this by coding the data the users will be interacting with within our **IdeaApp** database and how it goes about manipulating them depending on what a user wants to do.

 ## Project Requirements and Dependencies